 I am an Assistant Professor (lecturer, tenure-track) in the Department of Labor Studies at Tel Aviv University.
 My primary research interests are in the areas of inequality, organizations and advanced quantitative methodology.
 My recent studies explore shifts in the ecology of higher education--including the massive expansion of for-profit colleges and other open admission colleges--and assess their impact on students’ educational and labor market outcomes.
 In other projects, I examine the under representation of women and minorities in STEM fields, and its' impact social mobility.
 My work appeared in several sociology journals, including Social Forces, Social Problems, Social Science Research, and Sociological Science.
 You can read more about my ongoing projects here, and view my published work here.

 I received my Ph.D. in Sociology from Cornell University in 2016.
-Prior to joining the Faculty at Tel Aviv University, I was a Research Scientist at Facebook, Inc. and a postdoctoral fellow at the Center for the Study of Inequality at Cornell University.
+Prior to joining the Social Science Faculty at Tel Aviv University, I was a Research Scientist at Facebook, Inc. and a postdoctoral fellow at the Center for the Study of Inequality at Cornell University.

 In addition to my academic work, I guide companies on how to measure and assess outcomes of interest effectively and accurately, and design rigorous, robust and scientific strategies for reducing measurement errors and biases in data.
 You can read about my consulting work here